Quick Answer

 Best Neighbourhoods

 Malviya Nagar/C-Scheme: Best for remote workers.
-Modern, good infrastructure, excellent restaurants, proximity to coworking spaces.
-Slightly pricier but worth it.
+Modern, good infrastructure, excellent restaurants.

 Bottom Line

-Jaipur from October through March is one of India's most underrated remote work bases.
-Cultural richness, low cost, adequate infrastructure, and a distinctly Rajasthani atmosphere that no other Indian city replicates.
+Jaipur October–March is one of India's most underrated remote work bases.
+Cultural richness, low cost, adequate infrastructure, and distinctly Rajasthani atmosphere.

 *Last updated: April 2026*